killahdon/wakanda-studio/installation.md

 <img src="img/mobile-run-devices.png" />

-## Open Data Model Designer
+## Edit your data Visually

 Now let's make our HelloWorld app more intersting and add data to it.
+WHat about saying "Hello !" to our favorite superheros ?

 To manage your data easily and quickly, Wakanda provides a Visual Data Editor: